SVPP First-Year Experience

 We all have a role to play

 All undergraduate students are REQUIRED to complete their annual SVPP Experience.
 As a member of the Dartmouth community, every one of us has a role in creating a safe and supportive campus where we don't allow sexual violence to occur.
 This four-year curriculum is intended to enhance students' skills to actively contribute to sexual violence prevention and increase student wellbeing.
 The SVPP is asset-based and designed to cultivate and strengthen interpersonal leadership skills that are transferable to other health and wellness concerns (e.g. mental health, high-risk drinking and drug abuse, self-harm and suicide, eating disorders, etc.) and can be used both in and after college.
-This curriculum is not intended to be punitive, however, in order to hold students accountable to one another, those who do not complete their annual SVPP Experience will be in violation of our Community Standards and receive a conduct sanction.
+This curriculum is not intended to be punitive.
+However, in order to hold students accountable to one another, those who do not complete their annual SVPP Experience will be in violation of our Community Standards and receive a conduct sanction.

 For more information visit our SVPP FAQ page.

-Requesting an extension or accommodation
+Requesting an extension, modification, or waiver